Denise Julia: 2023–present: Further recognition

 Julia released her debut mini-album, Sweet Nothings (Chapter 1), on November 17, 2023.

 On January 19, 2024, Julia revealed that she recently filmed a music video for the track "Sugar n' Spice" and teased that it was directed by a woman.
-Many fans believed that the award-winning filmmaker Samantha Lee, who is widely known for her sapphic movies, such as Rookie and Billie & Emma, directed the music video.
+Many fans believed that the award-winning filmmaker Samantha Lee, who is widely known for her sapphic films such as Billie and Emma (2018) and Rookie (2023), directed the music video.
 Julia described the video as a tribute to "the beautiful experience of falling for a woman".
 The director was later confirmed to be Lee.
 The music video was released in early February.
-It incorporated various references to 2000s and 2010s media and starred Julia and Angela Cepeda, who was also a cast member of Rookie.
+It incorporated various references to the 2000s and 2010s media and starred Julia and Rookie cast member Angela Cepeda.
 The two women portrayed lovers simply enjoying an afternoon in each other's company, with sweet scenes such as Cepeda jokingly proposing to Julia with a cheese ring.
 The "light, positive, and love-filled" track and video received positive reviews from local and international fans alike.
 Shortly after, Julia uploaded an episode of her Baddie-Bot vlog series, with Mikha of the girl group Bini as a guest.